 “We need to go grocery shopping for Uncle and Auntie?”
 Kris asked.

 Chen Yi shook his head.
 “No, we’re good.
-We can wait until this weekend, unless you want to eat something else.”
+We can wait until this weekend–unless you want to eat something else.”

 Kris shook his head.
 “I’m good.
 I’m already grateful that your parents agreed to take me in for the time being.”

 Yes, Kris had moved into Chen Yi’s place because Kris had decided to stay behind for good, not just a casual visit anymore.
 It just happened that he met Chen Yi at the shop the other day in time to have an option of habitat and in convincing his uncle and aunt in letting him stay behind.
 It wasn’t like they were strict; they were just worried for him staying here alone.
 The both of them would leave by the end of the week.
-So it was about the right time that Kris moved in to the Chen resident.
+So it was about the right time that Kris moved into the Chen residence.
 Aside from settling in and getting used to the ever-changing town again, Kris had also tried to socialize with Chen Yi and the others’ new friends hence he wasn’t so clueless during their conversation previously.
-He still hadn’t gotten used to some of the others’ personalities yet, but had fended fine thus far.
+He still hadn’t gotten used to some of the others’ personalities yet but had fended fine thus far.